madx/roy/README.md

   end
 end
 ```
-### Environement
+### Environment

 Inside your handler methods, you have access to a `roy` readable attribute which
-is a struct containing the following fields:
+is a Struct containing the following fields:

 * `env`: the Rack environment
 * `response`: a `Rack::Response` object that will be returned by `call`